Logo

 5.

-Pauline Kael had intended to go on to law school, but fell in with a group of artists and moved to New York City with the poet Robert Horan.
+Pauline Kael had intended to go to law school, but fell in with a group of artists and moved to New York City with the poet Robert Horan.

 6.

-Three years later, Pauline Kael returned to Berkeley and "led a bohemian life," writing plays, and working in experimental film.
+Three years later, Pauline Kael returned to Berkeley and "led a bohemian life", writing plays and working in experimental film.

 7.